 Reinsurance recoverables are measured differently under UKGAAP and Solvency II resulting in an adjustment between the two valuations.
-SIIL's reinsurance recoverables all relate to the Scratch & Patch portfolio which was not on the balance sheet in 2022.
+SIIL's reinsurance recoverables all relate to the Scratch & Patch portfolio.

 Reinsurance recoverables under Solvency II are measured as the ceded portions of the Technical Provisions as calculated in section D.2 - Technical Provisions.